TayHuiYi/Bioinformatics-for-studying-S.-pneumoniae/README.md

 # Notes for all notebooks
 - Detailed explanation and instructions are within the notebook, commented out.
-- The code in all notebooks can be looped to edit multiple files at a time, though it is not included in the notebooks.
+- The code in all notebooks can be looped to edit multiple files at a time, though it is not included.